Ayushi-Savla/maze_dungeon_game/README.md

 # Maze Dungeon Game

 ## Overview
-Maze Dungeon Game is a Python-based maze game where the goal is for the player to navigate through a maze, collect as many treasures as possible, and avoid moving bombs.
-The game consists of 3 levels.
+This is a simple maze game where the player controls an animated person.
+They navigate through the maze as they collect different collectibles/treasures.
+When all collectibles/treasures have been collected, it transitions to the next level.
+Once all the levels have been completed within the 1 minute time duration, the game ends.
+The player's score is constantly updated as they collect the treasures.

 The game challenges players with time constraints and strategic movements to maximize their score while avoiding hazards.